lukaspalkovic/DCS_wiki/Connector-description-and-pins-assignment.md

 - 2 lines MIPI CSI connectors
 - power to these connectors are not protected so be aware of potential short-circuits on the connected devices.
 - pay attention to cable pins orientation (same / opposite side contacts).
 Wrong cable can cause short-circuit!
+- CSI A,B,C shares the same MCLK pin (pin 116 on Jetson)
+- CSI E,F shares the same MCLK pin (pin 216 on Jetson)
+- I2C and PWND are 3V3 logic

 | pin | function |
 | ------ | ------ |